Bathukamma

-Bathukamma is a flower-festival celebrated by the women of Telangana and some parts of Andhra Pradesh.
+Bathukamma is a flower-festival celebrated by Telugu Hindu women of Telangana and some parts of Andhra Pradesh.
 Every year this festival is celebrated as per the Sathavahana calendar for nine days starting on Pitru Amavasya, which usually coincides with the months September–October of the Gregorian calendar.
-Bathukamma is celebrated for nine days and corresponds to the festivals of Sarada Navratri and Durga Puja.
-It starts on the day of Mahalaya Amavasya and the 9-day festivities will culminate on "Saddula Bathukamma" or "Pedda Bathukamma."
+Bathukamma is celebrated for nine days and corresponds to the festivals of Sharad Navratri and Durga Puja.
+It starts on the day of Mahalaya Amavasya and the 9-day festivities culminate on "Saddula Bathukamma" or "Pedda Bathukamma."
 Bathukamma is followed by Boddemma, which is a 7-day festival.
 The Boddemma festival that marks the ending of Varsha Ruthu whereas Bathukamma marks the beginning of Sarad or Sharath Ruthu.

-Bathukamma, along with the festivals of Bonalu, Sammakka Saralamma Jatara, and Peerla Panduga, gained increased significance during the Telangana movement as a marker of the region's separate identity from Andhra Pradesh, and its celebration has become much more prominent with the secession of Telangana from Andhra Pradesh in 2014.
-Bathukamma is a beautiful flower stack, arranged with different unique seasonal flowers most of them with medicinal values, in seven concentric layers in the shape of temple gopuram.
 In Telugu, ‘Bathukamma' means ‘Mother Goddess come Alive’.

+Bathukamma is a beautiful flower stack, arranged with different unique seasonal flowers most of them with medicinal values, in seven concentric layers in the shape of a temple gopuram.
+It is usually brothers who bring flowers to their mother and sisters to arrange bathukamma.
-Historically, Bathukamma meant "the festival of life" and was a celebration of the harvest season in the Deccan region (October).

-A celebration of femininity, the women of Telangana dress up in traditional saris, combining it with jewels and other accessories.
-Teenage Girls wear Langa-Oni/Half-Sarees/Lehenga Choli combining it with jewels in order to bring out the traditional grace of the attire.
+Historically, Bathukamma meant "the festival of life".
+It also marks the celebration of femininity in the Deccan region, during which women of Telangana dress up in traditional saris, with jewels and other accessories.
+Teenage Girls wear Langa-Oni/Half-Sarees/Lehenga Choli with jewels in order to bring out the traditional grace of the attire.